 As I mentioned above, you cannot recall a message that leaves your organization.
 Surprisingly, there might be situations where emails sent internally technically exit your tenant without leaving Microsoft data centers.

 When emails leave your organization, Exchange Online by default converts their format to ensure compatibility with external email systems.
-Using the workaround below, you force Exchange Online to keep the original message format that’s compatible with the Message Recall feature.
+Using the workaround below, you force Exchange Online to keep the original message format.
+Before August 2024, it was a required step to make emails processed by third-party services work with message recall.
+Now, it’s best to use it only if you experience issues with recalling.

 - Sign in to the Exchange admin center (EAC) as a Global Administrator or Exchange Administrator.